Tax Administration

 There is no appeal against a notice of preliminary tax or against items based on accepted details or agreed points.

-In the case of a failure to deliver returns or satisfactory returns an appeal may be made, only once the return is delivered, and the amount of outstanding tax on foot of the assessment at least equal to the liability, or the assessment were based on the return .
+In the case of a failure to deliver returns or satisfactory returns, an appeal may be made only once the return is delivered, and the amount of outstanding tax on foot of the assessment at least equal to the liability, or the assessment was based on the return.
+Where an assessment is made before that date for preliminary tax, it is due on the date for preliminary.

 The following parties must make returns in respect of monies paid to third parties and may have an obligation to withhold tax and pay it as part of their return